dotnet/diagnostics/documentation/dotnet-trace-instructions.md

 ## Installing dotnet-trace

 The first step is to install the dotnet-trace CLI global tool.
-This requires the 2.1 .NET Core SDK to be installed.
+This requires at least version 2.1 of the SDK to be installed.

 <!-- TODO: Make package globally available. -->
 ```cmd